muvox-io/euphonium/docs/technical/adding-new-plugin.md

 If your plugin is going to rely on existing libraries, then you'll need to load the into the repo (preferably as sub-modules), and tell the build system about the additional libraries.
-For example, if you want to add a display using the aweseom `u8g2` library, you could add the required libraries as git submodules like so:
+For example, if you want to add a display using the awesome `u8g2` library, you could add the required libraries as git submodules like so:

 ```sh